isomerpages/moe-stmargaretsec/_programmes/Aesthetic Development/Enhanced Music Programme.md

 Application for the Enhanced Music Programme (EMP)
 -------------------

 Secondary 2 students who are interested in applying for the Enhanced Music Programme (EMP) are required to approach their music teacher for information on the application process in Term 3 of the academic year.
 The selection exercise consists of aural tests and submission of a video recording of their performance of two contrasting music pieces of their choice on any instrument(s).
-More information on the EMP can be found on the [MOE website](https://go.gov.sg/spehttps://www.moe.gov.sg/secondary/courses/express/electives/?term=MOE%20Special%20Music%20Programmes&subterm=Enhanced%20Music%20Programme%20(EMP)#:~:text=Elective%20Programme%20(MEP)-,Enhanced%20Music%20Programme%20(EMP),from%20teachers%20and%20industry%20professionals.cialmusicprogrammes?fbclid=IwAR2lBAN_mGHubzFK5TV4oW1OUmk9V3PzDDafmoCVEfOo4gUHkrDSxntt2EQ) < broken link > and via the [MOE Facebook page](https://www.facebook.com/6788957003/posts/10160206090752004/?vh=e) .
+More information on the EMP can be found on the [MOE website] and via the [MOE Facebook page](https://www.facebook.com/6788957003/posts/10160206090752004/?vh=e) .

 Performing Arts CCAs Supporting the Enhanced Music Programme
 ---------------